(#18) The Early Resurrection Creed

 The form and style of the text, and even the words, are typical of a creed and they are non-typical of Paul, which further solidifies that Paul is quoting a well-known creedal declaration.

 And, if Paul is saying that he had delivered this to the Corinthians earlier (which reinforces the notion of a repeatable creed), then that would have been somewhere around 51AD, only 20 years after the resurrection.
 But, note that if he were delivering it, then it had to be earlier than that, for this had been passed on to him.
 This might have been in 37AD when he went to Jerusalem after his conversion.
 Which means the creed had already, within a few years of the resurrection, been a part of the early believers worship.
 Some scholars think that it could have been formed within a few months after Jesus rose from the dead.
 Why might we think this?
 Because of the polemic.
 There were lies being spread that Jesus didn’t rise from the dead, but instead His body had been stolen by the disciples.
 It is this challenge that gives rise to a creed.
-It must have been very tough, in those days, to be a new believer in the risen Lord, when the Jewish authorities were no doubt doing everything they could to stamp it out.
+It must have been very tough, in those days, to be a new believer in the risen Lord, when the Jewish authorities were no doubt doing everything they could to stamp out this fast-growing faith in the resurrected Jesus.

-However… there is something more for us here.
+However, there is something more for us here.

 Try to contemplate, if you will, the connection that you and I have all the way back to those very first believers… to Peter and James and Paul; to the jailer and the centurion, Cornelius; to Mary and Magdalene; to the 3000 souls that were added to the faith after Peter’s sermon at Pentecost.
 They were stating this creed as a statement of what they believed, that Jesus died for our sins, that he was buried and rose again, that He appeared to many.
 They were confirming, and we confirm with them, that Jesus conquered the grave.
 He is alive!